home page

 Objectivity

 The peer review must be conducted objectively.
-Any personal judgment regarding the author is inappropriate.
+Any personal consideration regarding the author is inappropriate.
 Reviewers are required to give adequate reasons for their judgments.

 Text suggestion